Dallinger/Dallinger/docs/source/configuration.rst

 Email Notifications
 ~~~~~~~~~~~~~~~~~~~

+See :doc:`Email Notification Setup <email_setup>` for a much more detailed
+explanation of these values and their use.

 ``contact_email_on_error`` *unicode*
     The email address used as the recipient for error report emails, and the email displayed to workers when there is an error.